-- For each 2.5% movement of CTR benefit, Council Tax income shifts by approximately £0.308m.
+- 6.4 For each 2.5% movement of CTR benefit, Council Tax income shifts by approximately £0.308m.
 However, this is the Council Tax income figure prior to apportionment over the appropriate precepting percentages and projected collection rates of 80%.
-In 2019/20, the present allocation percentages are Oldham Council 85.55%, GMCA for Police Services 10.41% and finally GMCA for Fire Services at 4.04%.
-Therefore a £0.308m movement would benefit Oldham Council's available funding by approximately £0.247m after projected collection and is then further reduced following the apportionment to the Council to £0.211m. - The average impact to claimants assuming December caseload numbers of 21,586 (of which there are 14,039 working age cases), is that for each 2.5% CTR move, a claimant is likely to see a +/-£21.94 adjustment to their CTR depending on whether the CTR scheme is made more or less beneficial. - The Council has an Exceptional Hardship Fund for those residents who are struggling to pay their Council Tax.
-This fund is a discretionary fund and will continue to be utilised in 2020/21 to support those residents experiencing severe financial difficulty.
+In 2020/21, the allocation percentages are Oldham Council 86.11%, GMCA for Police Services 10.01% and finally GMCA for Mayoral General Services (including Fire) at 3.88%.
+Therefore a £0.308m movement would benefit Oldham Council's available funding by approximately £0.247m after projected collection and is then further reduced following the apportionment to the Council to £0.212m. - 6.5 The average impact to claimants assuming 1 February 2020 caseload numbers of 21,413 (of which there are 13,946 working age cases), is that for each 2.5% CTR move, a claimant is likely to see a +/-£21.94 adjustment to their CTR depending on whether the CTR scheme is made more or less beneficial.

-6.7 However, as set out in paragraph 2.2 of this report, the collection rate is expected to achieve approximately 80% collection.
-This level of collection in addition to the growing Council Tax tax base is deemed sufficient to meet the 2020/21 budgeted Council Tax Income requirements as included in the current Medium-Term Financial Strategy.
+- 6.6 The Council has an Exceptional Hardship Fund for those residents who are struggling to pay their Council Tax.
+This fund is a discretionary fund and will continue to be utilised in 2020/21 to support those residents experiencing severe financial difficulty. - 6.7 However, as set out in paragraph 2.2 of this report, the collection rate is expected to achieve approximately 80% collection.
+This level of collection in addition to the growing Council Tax tax base is deemed sufficient to meet the 2020/21 budgeted Council Tax Income requirements as included in the current Medium Term Financial Strategy.